CyrusKashef/BK_Randomizer/README.txt

 ##### Gobi's Valley
 * Shuffle Ancient Ones Order: Ancient Ones order is shuffled.
 * Shuffle Maze Jinxy Heads Order: Jinxy heads to raise King Sandybutt's Tomb order is shuffled.
 * Randomize Matching Puzzle: The matching puzzle changes the colors of the tiles that the player has to match, rather than the icons themselves.
+For anyone with a color blindness, please forgive me, when I learn how to swap images instead, I will try to implement that instead.
+If you happen to accidentally turn this feature on, you may have to use the cheat sheet.

 ##### Mad Monster Mansion
 * Pots Are Lit: The flower pots located in the graveyard switch places with the fire pain objects, which are shown with sparkles and steam.
 Look at torches and other fire places for sparkles.
 If you don't see it, shoot/poop an egg in.